shaunswanson/hipsterpics/README.md

 ranked results, whichever looks the most "hipster-looking."

 Theoretically, with enough ongoing clicks, this neural network could become the best predictor of evolving trends within the "hipster" community.
-To monetize, Ad content will be sold, its focus being the opposite of observed trendy trends.
+To monetize, ad content will be sold, its focus being the opposite of observed trendy trends.

 NOTE: Instances of the crawlers included in this project are currently running to fill the database.
 In the meantime, expect many queries to return few or no results.